brunoramosmartins/CS50s_Introduction_to_Artificial_Intelligence_with_Python/uncertainty/W2_Summary.md

 ## Axioms in Probability

-- $0<P(\omega)<1$:every value representing probability must range between 0 and 1.
+- $ 0<P(\omega)<1 $: every value representing probability must range between 0 and 1.

-    - Zero is an impossible event, like rolling a standard die and getting a 7.
+    * Zero is an impossible event, like rolling a standard die and getting a 7.
-    - One is an event that is certain to happen, like rolling a standard die and getting a value less than 10.
+    * One is an event that is certain to happen, like rolling a standard die and getting a value less than 10.
-    - In general, the higher the value, the more likely the event is to happen.
+    * In general, the higher the value, the more likely the event is to happen.

 - The probabilities of every possible event, when summed together, are equal to 1.